 The CIO offers other benefits of an incorporated entity, including its trustees being protected by limited liability.
 The Charity Commission itself has stated that this structure may not be suitable for every charity.
 Indeed, some advisors are recommending that charities continue to be set up as a charitable company limited by guarantee.
-Certainly, it is a new structure and Coddan Ltd will be happy to guide you through the pros and cons of all your alternatives.
+Certainly, it is a new structure and Coddan will be happy to guide you through the pros and cons of all your alternatives.

-Becoming a charity company can obviously be quite complex but your obligations do not end there.
+Opening a charity firm can obviously be quite complex but your obligations do not end there.
 When you start your charitable company you will have to set out your aims, objectives and governance in your governing documents.
 You will also have to appoint two trustees.
 Your charity needs a minimum of two trustees, but more is preferable.
 It is ideal to have trustees with a professional background in the area they are responsible for, such as a businessperson in charge of marketing, and so on.